aws-samples/bioimage-search/README.md

 **We used image set BBBC021v1 (https://bbbc.broadinstitute.org/bbbc/BBBC021) [Caie et al., Molecular Cancer Therapeutics, 2010 (http://dx.doi.org/10.1158/1535-7163.MCT-09-1148)], available from the Broad Bioimag Benchmark Collection [Ljosa et al., Nature Methods, 2012 (http://dx.doi.org/10.1038/nmeth.2083)].**

+## Architecture and Design

+This project was motivated by requests from AWS customers for a high-throughput cell-culture deep-phenotyping Proof-of-Concept with the following objectives:

+* Can scale to billions of images while still being performant and cost-effective.
+* Offers realtime query capability for bioimage search, where a novel image is used to search for similar images.
+* Can support multiple researchers simultaneously, each experimenting with different image processing techniques and ML embedding models, while all sharing the same datasets and not “stepping on each other”.
+* Provides arbitrary tagging (ontologies) of imagery, that can in turn be used to filter and constrain searches.
+* Supports custom event telemetry (messages) that can be used for downstream or “side car” pipelines.
+* Permits advanced LIMS-like functionality for sample processing, such as multiple runs of the same plate.
+* Separates lab ID namespaces from compute ID namespaces, but maps the two together.
+* A flexible, loosely coupled service design that supports ROI selection using arbitrary computational steps, such as using ML to select specific cell types for ROIs.
+* Complete custom control over imaging dimensions and formats.
+* Complete custom control over the structure of the embedding space.
+* Complete custom control over the search algorithm (e.g., customized beyond cosine, Euclidean, etc.)
+* The ability to snapshot all DynamoDB tables to S3 for use with Athena (this is a native capability of DynamoDB: https://aws.amazon.com/blogs/aws/new-export-amazon-dynamodb-table-data-to-data-lake-amazon-s3/)

+A microservices architecture is created, where each microservice is composed from DynamoDB and Lambda.
+Services with long-running or multi-step processes also use StepFunctions, and may invoke Batch or SageMaker.
+Each microservice is deployed as a separate CloudFormation Stack, implemented with the AWS CDK.
+The project is entirely serverless, with the exception of the SearchService, which is vertically scaled by a Fargate task.
+Image processing is done using a combination of Lambda and Batch, and is intended to be flexible by permitting drop-in of ARNs (Amazon Resource Names) which can be either a Lambda function or a Batch job definition - the calling service will dynamically invoke either.

+Interaction with the project, whether manual or automated, is via a Python-based API that is structured similarly to a command line interface, it is referred to as the “Bioims CLI”.
+The choice of Python is motivated by its ease of use within Jupyter notebooks, another customer request.

+The project is implemented and deployed with the AWS CDK: https://docs.aws.amazon.com/cdk/api/latest/.
+An advantage of each microservice being implemented with a separate stack is that they can be independently updated in a fast, light-weight fashion, with the CDK maintaining integrity across the service dependency graph.

+Here is a summary of the project services and components:

+*Artifact* - All persistent objects, files, images, etc. created by the project are registered by the Artifact service.
+This is not limited to S3.
+All artifacts are associated with a context, such as a Plate, Well, or Image.
+This supports inventory management and discovery for other processes.

+*BatchSetup* - Sets up the Batch environment, including VPC, compute environments for SPOT, ON-DEMAND, and associated queues.

+*Configuration* - Configuration key:value parameters for the project, which are versioned and timestamped.

+*Embedding* - Once a model is trained, this service applies the model to all eligible imagery and computes the corresponding embeddings.
+For a given image, there could be hundreds or thousands of embeddings, each corresponding to a different model.

+*ImageArtifact* - Computes a standard 2D maximum intensity projections (MIPs) of all imagery into a common set of sizes and formats, to support human browsing of imagery with webapps or notebooks.
+These artifacts are not used as input to training, but are derived from source imagery for human usability.

+*ImageManagement* - The main service for managing imagery, this includes a large number of methods for CRUD operations on images and related labels, tags, and embeddings.

+*ImagePreprocessing* - Performs a series of image preprocessing steps on raw source imagery as it is transformed into ROI training data for ML models.
+Includes hierarchical normalization across Plates, Wells, Images and ROI segmentation.

+*Label* - Manages training labels for machine learning.
+Ensures uniqueness and provides a namespace (category) dimension.

+*Message* - A lightweight event telemetry service for maintaining state and context across multi-step processes.
+Can also be used for tracing, debugging, and performance monitoring.

+ *PlatePreprocessing* - Orchestration service for applying the ImagePreprocessing service to select subsets of imagery.

+*ProcessPlate* - Uploads plates and associated imagery into the project from laboratory (or arbitrary) source.
+The entrypoint for imagery into the system.
+Does validation and then calls the PlatePreprocessing service to begin image processing steps.

+*ResourcePermissions* - Sets up IAM permissions between actors, roles, and resources.

+*Search* - API for interacting with the SearchService, including loading search data and metadata, and initiating search queries.
+Also manages and provides access to search results.

+*SearchService* - The actual service that maintains an index of all embeddings in memory and computes searches in realtime on demand.
+Fronted by dual SQS queues for queries and management operations.

+*Tag* - Manages tags which can be applied to any entity in the system (Plate, Well, Image).
+Tags are useful to configuring searches to include or exclude subsets of imagery.

+*Train* - Manages ML training.
+Sets up and initiates training on SageMaker.
+Designed to support an arbitrary number of concurrent training sessions.

+*TrainingConfiguration* - Manages “Embeddings”, which are formal specifications that describe the geometry of how imagery and ML models are related, as well as hyperparameters used for training.
+Also manages “Trainings”, which are training sessions that create trained ML models for specific subsets of imagery associated with a particular training on an Embedding.
+A single Embedding might have hundreds or thousands of Trainings associated with it, each at a different time point or using different subsets of imagery (typically corresponding to different TAGs).

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.